OMCHOKSI108/Keylogger-detection-in-windows-subsystems/README.md

 - Sends data to Gemini 2.5 Flash for analysis.
 - Prints probability of keylogger presence, reasoning, and security suggestions.
 - Handles API responses and errors robustly.
+- also in GUI format first click on SCAN button and then see results

 ### `keylogger.py`
 - Similar to project_detection.py, but uses Gemini Pro model.